airspot-dev/krules/OVERVIEW.md

 ```
 >> device = subject_factory(“device|00000A”)
 ```
-This time, instead of a generic "foo", we chose a speaking name, containing some information characteristic of the subject.
+This time, instead of a generic "foo", we have chosen a speaking name, containing some information characteristic of the subject.
 In this case the name  is composed of the generic category that indicates that the subject is a device with a specific unique identifier.

 We define the **tempc** property (the temperature expressed in Celsius degrees) and the thresholds in order to contextualize its value and save it in a **temp_status** property (tempc <= 20 COLD, 20 < tempc < 30 NORMAL, tempc >= 30 WARM, tempc >= 45 CRITICAL).
 ```python